The Monster Files: A Gentle Science Inquiry Project for LKS2

 • work in short bursts or longer sessions

+There’s no expectation that the work is tidy or complete.
 If your learner feels done, they’re done.

 Real learning, without formal outputs